Have you ever wondered who specializes in treating physical disorders of the nervous system?

 - Pursue Additional Training (Optional): Neurologists who wish to specialize in a specific area of neurology, such as pediatric neurology or neuro-oncology, may pursue additional fellowship training after completing their residency.

-Overall, becoming a neurologist requires a significant amount of time, dedication, and hard work, but it can be a fulfilling career for those passionate about the field of neurology.
+Overall, becoming a neurologist requires a significant amount of time, dedication, and hard work, but it can be a fulfilling career for those passionate about neurology.

 Is a Neurologist a Physician?